 6. Planting the Wrong Grass

-Planting (or re-planting) the wrong species of grass for your specific lawn conditions just might be the hardest to rectify of all the 6 lawn care mistakes that can ruin your yard in North Carolina & New Jersey.
+Planting (or re-planting) the wrong species of grass for your specific lawn conditions just might be the hardest to rectify of all the 6 lawn care mistakes that can ruin your yard in throughout the USA.
 It could take years to put right again.

 So suppose, for example, that you just love the look of the vibrant Kentucky bluegrass growing in your neighbor’s yard.
 What you’ve overlooked, though, is that her yard is sunny while yours is shaded by large trees.
 And if you press on and plant Kentucky bluegrass, you’ll be gravely disappointed.